Hello Fellow Travellers,

 Some Are Moving, Some Have Left

 Some colleagues are moving on, some are moving away.
-Students and families too may move away as social problems deepen like affordability and belonging play a big part in where we live or from where we chose to leave.
+Students and families too may move away due to social problems like affordability and belonging as these play a big part in where we live or from why we chose to leave.

 But these changes do not stop us from working towards new beginnings.